Lake Chapala, Mexico

 When we asked people about industries and career opportunities in Lake Chapala, they reponded:

-"Most folks, who remain to be working, are artists, metal workers, mecanicos, gardeners, if they're out of work, they´ll look for work, perhaps, helping an ex pat," said one expat in Lake Chapala.
+"Most folks, who remain to be working, are artists, metal workers, mecanicos, gardeners, if they're out of work, they´ll look for work, perhaps, helping an ex pat," remarked one expat living in Lake Chapala, Mexico.

 What is life like in Lake Chapala?